Can you use vinegar to get rid of rats?

 Rats also have burrows, which are underground tunnel systems that rats can live in.
-You could pour vinegar into the burrow before covering the entrance, that works.
+You could pour vinegar into the burrow before covering the entrance.

 Vinegar + Baking Soda = Rat Killer

 You can use vinegar and baking soda to kill rats.
 When combined, vinegar and baking soda create CO2.
-If used correctly, you can create CO2 which replaces oxygen in the lungs of the rat, putting it to sleep peacefully.
+If used correctly, you can create CO2, which replaces oxygen in the rat’s lungs, putting it to sleep peacefully.